-- 1. Lower the mast to the horizontal resting position. - 2.
-Inspect the cable clamps, pulleys, and other components for worn or damaged parts.
-If either of the cables on the mast needs to be replaced, they should both be replaced at the same time. - 3.
-Disassemble the mast by disconnecting the cables from the mast and sliding the sections apart.
-Make sure plastic guides and lock bolt are removed.
+- 1. Lower the mast to the horizontal resting position. - Inspect the cable clamps, pulleys, and other components for worn or damaged parts.
+If either of the cables on the mast needs to be replaced, they should both be replaced at the same time. - Disassemble the mast by disconnecting the cables from the mast and sliding the sections apart.
+Plastic guides and lock bolt must be removed.
 The lower cable can be disconnected from the winch.